zhaoyuzhi/VCGAN/README.md

 ## 2 Download pre-trained model

+Please download pre-trained ResNet50-Instance-Normalized model at this [link](https://portland-my.sharepoint.com/:u:/g/personal/yzzhao2-c_my_cityu_edu_hk/EXtVpiqYqMNIoQhqJaRrMM8BP8Zy4ZIDhscDhb0FhyAbPg?e=T4s0ha), if you want to train VCGAN.
+The pre-trained ResNet50-Instance-Normalized model at epoch 150 has the Top-1 accuracy of 56.55% and Top-5 accuracy of 79.66%, on ImageNet validation set.
+The hyper-parameters follow the settings of original paper except normalization.

-Please download at this [link]().
+Please download at this [link](), if you want to test VCGAN.
 Then put this model in the `models` folder under current path.

 ## 3 Use the code

-Change the settings and run:
+Put the pre-trained ResNet50-Instance-Normalized model into `trained_models` folder, then change the settings and run:

 ```bash
 cd train